yizeyi18/ScalES/doc/refactor2020.rst

        `<beta_J|psi>`, and then add `|beta_I>D_{IJ}<beta_J|psi>` to psi.
        We may add an if statement on `D_{IJ} != 0` to skip certain I's to reduce cost.
 This may affect other parts of the code such as DG.
+(Lin CPU)

   Neither change is very simple, so we first need to decide whether we do need to support pseudopotentials where DIJ has off-diagonal entries (like HGH).

-- [ ] Clean up the PWDFT source code, and make it more modular at the high level (after fixing geometry optimization)
+- [ ] Clean up the PWDFT source code, and make it more modular at the high level (after fixing geometry optimization).
+Create a separate file (e.g. md.cpp), and pwdft.cpp should stop at scf::Execute() (Wei) Make sure that in geometry optimization, the atomic position, atomic force, and convergence criterion are synced at the beginning of each iteration (maybe via MPI broadcast)
+  Geometry optimization: should not reset to random wavefunctions each time.
+This is particularly problematic for hybrid functionals, where the Phi iteration starts from the beginning.
+In principle, the wavefunction should be reset only if something goes wrong. (see what QE does) Furthermore, in this case the next ion move should start with PBE instead of Phi iteration.

 - [ ] Dynamic truncation criterion for eigensolver.
 In particular, the criterion is controlled by an energy like quantity.
 This should be implemented in all eigensolvers.

-- [ ] Make sure that in geometry optimization, the atomic position, atomic force, and convergence criterion are synced at the beginning of each iteration (maybe via MPI broadcast)

 - [ ] CUFFT: One-by-one executation: is there a more efficient way to batched FFT?
 Why CUFFT does not suffer from the alignment issue? (i.e.